hyeonsieun/Deep-Learning-Lab-Report/README.md

 # Deep-Learning-Lab-Report

-Materials summarizing the papers I read into two pages.
+These are materials that summarize the papers I have read into two pages.